PPE Toolbox Talk

 The next option on the hierarchy of hazards is to use administrative controls.
 These types of controls are typically rules and regulations put in place to help minimize risks.
 They can include safety signs that are posted to alert everyone of risks and implementing standards and operating procedures when workers are working with or around hazards.
 As a worker, it is your job to read the safety signs you see posted and to follow the safety procedures that you are given.
 This will help ensure you and your coworkers are kept safe.

-At the bottom of the pyramid is personal protective equipment or PPE.
-Although it is considered the last line of defense on the pyramid it can make the difference between a minor injury and a major injury that could be life-threatening.
-If you know you should be using PPE, do it!
+At the bottom of the pyramid is personal protective equipment, or PPE.
+The reason PPE is at the bottom of the list is because PPE reduces risk but does not eliminate the risk completely.
+That's why PPE should be considered "a last resort."
+Even though PPE is considered your last line of defense, it can still make the difference between a minor injury and a major injury that could be life-threatening.
+If you know you should be wearing PPE, put it on!